-Ultrasound Technician Career Profiles
+Ultrasound Technician Career Guide

 Ultrasound technicians, also known as sonographers, use ultrasound transducers to create images that other medical professionals use to diagnose and assess medical conditions.
 An ultrasound is often one of the first tests requested when a provider is trying to diagnose a pregnancy, disease, or condition.

-Ultrasound technicians are trained to operate the complex ultrasound transducers and recognize the different types of organs and tissues in the images.
+Ultrasound technicians?are trained to operate the complex ultrasound transducers and recognize the different types of organs and tissues in the images.
 They are also trained to identify abnormal images, analyze diagnostic information, and record their findings.

 There are many different types of ultrasound technicians.
 Some specialize in obstetric or gynecological ultrasounds, which provide images of the female reproductive system and are often used during pregnancy.
 Others may specialize in abdominal, breast, musculoskeletal, or vascular sonography.

 Candidates who are already working in a health care field can receive ultrasound training through a one-year certification course.
 However, other aspiring technicians require a two or four-year program that provides instruction in anatomy and medical terminology.

 Ideal ultrasound technicians are detail-oriented and comfortable using complex machinery.
 Hand-eye coordination and physical stamina are required to use the equipment and assist patients.
 Since technicians work directly with clients, interpersonal skills are essential.

 Interested in a career as an ultrasound technician?
 Learn more about the day-to-day lives of these highly skilled professionals by reading the career profiles below!
 By conducting one-on-one interviews, we give you a unique insight into their experiences.